aethys256/notes/misc.md

 ```bash
 cat /path/to/archive-parts/my-archive.zip.001 /path/to/archive-parts/my-archive.zip.002 /path/to/archive-parts/my-archive.zip.003 > my-archive.zip
 ```

+If the multi-part was correctly done (i.e. a master .zip), double-clicking on the master .zip should do the trick though.

 ### Delete a part of a zip (mostly used to remove the annoying __MACOSX folder)